-The purpose of this protocol is to provide direction to evaluation teams in the use of an enhanced consensus scoring method for the evaluation of bids in a competitive procurement.
+The purpose of this protocol is to describe a scoring method that evaluation teams may choose to follow for the evaluation of Bids in a Competitive Procurement.
 This protocol should be read in conjunction with the City's Purchasing Policy.
 Defined terms used in this protocol have the meaning assigned in the Policy.